Publisher/Year: Henry Holt & company- February 3, 2015

 Amazon • Goodreads • Twitter

 I received this from the publisher in exchange for review consideration.
 This in no way swayed my opinion.
 Pinky swear!

 Want an “at a glance” look at what I thought?
 Check out my Review On A Post-It or my “Final Thought”

 Would I buy a copy for my collection?
-I want one!
+OH YES I AM!!

 I’ll Meet You There was just pure perfection.
 It’s rare that I find a book that I can call a new favorite and I’m just so moved by it.
 I love everything about it and highly recommend it.
 It broke my heart a million times, emotionally captivated me and was ultimately so uplifting.
 I love these characters.
 I love their stories.
 I love this book.
 I want YOU to meet them.

 PS.
 Other great reads you might like: Something Like Normal by Trish Doller or The Impossible Knife of Memory by Laurie Halse Anderson